-9.5 Without prejudice to the generality of clause 9.4 and conditions 13 and 13 of these Terms and Conditions, the Client promises and undertakes on a continuing basis that:
+9.5 Without prejudice to the generality of clause 9.4 and clauses 13 and 13 of these Terms and Clauses, the Client promises and undertakes on a continuing basis that:

 9.5.1 it shall use the Deliverables, Derived Materials and RFA Data only in accordance with the Data Protection Legislation